Morphogen: Examples

 Proposed mammalian morphogens include retinoic acid, sonic hedgehog (SHH), transforming growth factor beta (TGF-β)/bone morphogenic protein (BMP), and Wnt/beta-catenin.
 Morphogens in Drosophila include decapentaplegic and hedgehog.

 During development, retinoic acid, a metabolite of vitamin A, is used to stimulate the growth of the posterior end of the organism.
-Retinoic acid binds to retinoic acid receptors that acts as transcription factors to regulate the expression of Hox genes.
-Exposure of embryos to exogenous retinoids especially in the first trimester results in birth defects.
+Retinoic acid binds to retinoic acid receptors that act as transcription factors to regulate the expression of Hox genes.
+Exposure of embryos to exogenous retinoids, especially in the first trimester, results in birth defects due to deregulation of gene expression.

 TGF-β family members are involved in dorsoventral patterning and the formation of some organs.
-Binding to TGF-β to type II TGF beta receptors recruits type I receptors causing the latter to be transphosphorylated.
+Binding of TGF-β to type II TGF beta receptors recruits type I receptors, thereby causing the latter to be transphosphorylated.
 The type I receptors activate Smad proteins that in turn act as transcription factors that regulate gene transcription.

-Sonic hedgehog (SHH) are morphogens that are essential to early patterning in the developing embryo.
+Sonic hedgehog (SHH) is a morphogen that are essential to early patterning in the developing embryo.
 SHH binds to the Patched receptor which in the absence of SHH inhibits the Smoothened receptor.
-Activated smoothened in turn causes Gli1, Gli2, and Gli3 to be translocated into the nucleus where they activate target genes such at PTCH1 and Engrailed.
+Activated Smoothened in turn causes Gli1, Gli2, and Gli3 to be translocated into the nucleus where they activate target genes such at PTCH1 and Engrailed.